-Response to Intervention is a national movement designed to accomplish three important goals:
+Response to Intervention accomplishes three important goals:

-- 1. ensure all students receive research-based instruction, - 2. provide progress monitoring tools that will be utilized in making data-based decisions in terms of interventions and modifications, and - 3. provide a more practical method of identifying students as learning disabled (rather than strictly using a discrepancy model).
+- 1. ensuring all students receive research-based instruction, - 2. providing progress monitoring tools that are utilized in making data-based decisions in terms of interventions and modifications, and - 3. providing a more practical method of identifying students as learning disabled (rather than strictly using a discrepancy model).